greenyouse/deepfns/README.md

 The deepfapply function will act similar to fapply by applying some function wrapped in a type to an argument wrapped an identical type and return the result wrapped in the same type.
-The difference in deepfapply is that it can operated on nested types and take any number of arguments:
+The difference in deepfapply is that it can operate on nested types and take any number of arguments:

 ```clj
 (deepfapply [inc] [1 2 3])